 Trading and hedging activities by us and our affiliates may affect your return on the units and their market value.
 We and our affiliates may buy or sell shares of the Reference Asset or any of its underlying assets, or futures or options contracts on the Reference Asset or any of its underlying assets.
 We may execute such purchases or sales for our own accounts, for business reasons or otherwise.
 These transactions could affect the value of these securities and, in turn, the value of the Reference Asset in a manner that could be adverse to the return on the Options and the units.
-On or before the inception date of the trust, any purchases or sales by us, our affiliates or others on our behalf may increase the value of the Reference Asset or any of the Reference Asset or any of the Reference Asset or any of the Reference Asset's underlying assets.
-Consequently, the value of the Reference Asset or any of the Reference Asset or any of the Units.
+On or before the inception date of the trust, any purchases or sales by us, our affiliates or others on our behalf may increase the value of the Reference Asset or any of the Reference Asset's underlying assets may decrease subsequently, adversely affecting the value of the Units.